Schools and The Clarke Museum

 Field trips to the Clarke can be important supplements to the study of Native American cultures and the history of the United States, California, and Humboldt County.
 Also individual student research projects can be accommodated here.
 In addition, we have two Outreach programs for taking the Museum into classrooms – useful when field trip budgets are tight.

 Docent led school tours can cover the entire Museum or focus on the Native American or other specific exhibits.
-Ideally, tours should be scheduled between 9:30 and 11 a.m. before the Museum opens to the general public.
-Large groups are generally divided, or you can arrange to have one group at the Clarke and another visiting Old Town or the nearby Discovery Museum and then exchange.
-The length of the tours can vary depending on the age, attention span and schedule of the group, but usually they run 45 minutes to 1 hour and 15 minutes.
-A ramp at the Museum’s north door off the alley accommodates wheelchairs, and the public restroom is ADA compliant.
+Ideally, tours should be scheduled to begin between 9:30 and 11 a.m. before the Museum opens to the general public.
+Large groups are usually divided, or you can arrange to have one group at the Clarke and another visiting Old Town or the nearby Discovery Museum and then exchange.
+The length of the tours can vary depending on the age, attention span and schedule of the group, but usually they run from 45 minutes to 1 hour and 15 minutes.
+A ramp at the Museum’s north door off the alley accommodates wheelchairs and the public restroom is ADA compliant.